videolan/vlc/doc/executor.md

 Since the runnable is queued via an intrusive list, it can be removed in O(1).

-The tricky part is that it must indicate to the user if the runnable has actually been dequeued or not (i.e. if it has already been taken by a thread to be run).
+The tricky part is that it must indicate to the user if the runnable has actually been dequeued or not (i.e., if it has already been taken by a thread to be run).
 Indeed, the user must be able to know if the `run()` callback will be executed or not, in order to release the task resources correctly in all cases, without race conditions.
 This adds some complexity for the user.

-For the implementation, the problem is that even if we can remove an item in an intrusive list in O(1), there is a priori no way to know immediately if the item was in a specific list or not.
+For the implementation, the problem is that even if we can remove an item from an intrusive list in O(1), there is a priori no way to know immediately if the item was in a specific list or not.
 To circumvent this problem, when an item is dequeued, the executor resets the list nodes to `NULL`.
 This allows to store 1